-Baltimore Region Urbanized Area
+Baltimore Region Urban Area

-On June 27, 2013 the BRTB adopted a new urbanized area boundary for the Baltimore region.
+On January 23, 2024 the BRTB adopted a new FHWA adjusted urban area boundary for the Baltimore region.

 At a minimum, a Metropolitan Planning Area (MPA) must cover the urbanized area and contiguous geographic areas likely to become urbanized within the next 20 years.
-The Baltimore MPA consists of Baltimore City; all of Anne Arundel, Baltimore, Carroll, Harford, and Howard counties; and a portion of Queen Anne's County (see Figure 1 on the next page for the geographic location of each participating local jurisdiction).
+The Baltimore MPA consists of Baltimore City; all of Anne Arundel, Baltimore, Carroll, Harford, and Howard counties; and a portion of Queen Anne's County (see Figure 1 for the geographic location of each participating local jurisdiction).

-The MPA is part of the 2010 U.S. Census Bureau's Baltimore - Columbia - Towson Metropolitan Statistical Area (MSA), containing the Baltimore Urbanized Area, the Aberdeen - Bel Air South - Bel Air North Urbanized Area, and the Westminster - Eldersburg Urbanized Area.
+The MPA is within the 2020 U.S. Census Bureau's Baltimore-Columbia-Towson Metropolitan Statistical Area (MSA), containing the Baltimore Urban Area and the Bel Air--Aberdeen Urban Area.
 Also included within the Baltimore region are 13 smaller incorporated municipalities.